justinethier/cyclone/docs/Lazy-Sweeping.md

 After a major GC is completed the collector thread swaps the values of the black and white color.
 This simple optimization avoids having to revisit any objects while allowing the next cycle to start with a fresh set of white objects.

-## Object Coloring with Lazy Sweeping
+## Object Colors Required for Lazy Sweeping

 The current set of colors is insufficient for lazy sweeping because parts of the heap may not be swept during a collection cycle.